Guillaume-Lebegue/Workshop_Deno/part2/README.md

 First part of using database is to connect to it.
 For this part, we ask you to export a `db` object of type `Database`.
-Also, for this project, you need to connect to `mongodb://localhost:27017`.
-By the way, the guys asked you to use a db named `agent`.
+Also, for this project, you need to connect to `mongodb://127.0.0.1:27017`.
+By the way, the guys asked you to use a db named `agent` and to use a collection named `agents`.

 ## ex02 object
 file to turn in `agent.model.ts`